 Keheewin real estate guide & listings for sale

-In Keheewin, around half of dwellings are single detached homes, while small apartment buildings and townhouses make up most of the remaining housing stock.
-Most housing in this area was built in the 1980s, during its most significant construction boom.
-This neighbourhood offers mainly two bedroom and four or more bedroom homes.
-Roughly 90% of the dwellings in the neighbourhood are occupied by homeowners and the rest are rented.
+In Keheewin, around half of buildings are single detached homes, while small apartment buildings and townhouses make up most of the remaining housing stock.
+Most of the housing growth in this neighbourhood occurred between 1980 and 1990.
+This part of the city offers mainly two bedroom and four or more bedroom homes.
+Homeowners occupy roughly 90% of the properties in Keheewin and the rest are rented.

-In Keheewin, parents and their children will generally be able to reach primary schools on foot.
-However, there are no high schools in Keheewin.
-Concerning food, it is very often an option for property owners in this part of Edmonton to shop for their groceries on foot.
-Likewise, Keheewin is a fairly good place in which to go out to eat, and there are also a few cafes in this area.
-It is also a reasonably short walk to a decent selection of clothing stores.
+In Keheewin, parents and their kids will generally be able to get to primary schools on foot.
+On the other hand, Keheewin does not have any high schools.
+When it comes to eating, it is very often practical for house buyers in Keheewin to purchase their groceries on foot.
+Moreover, a restaurant is commonly just around the corner, for instance on 23rd Avenue Northwest, and property owners are served by a few cafes as well.
+It is also a reasonably short distance to a decent choice of clothing stores.